The Martial Compendium 5E

 Requires: Proficiency in Stealth.

-When you make an initiative roll, you can expend one superiority die and add the die to the roll, provided you aren't incapacitated.
+When you make an initiative roll, you can expend one Stamina to roll a second time and take the better result, provided you aren't incapacitated or surprised.
 The first attack you make against a creature that hasn't acted in combat yet, is made with Advantage.

 Bellowing Blow